Parliamentary law is an orderly set of rules for conducting meetings of organized groups for the purpose of accomplishing their goals fairly.

 - Another member seconds the motion.
 This shows that more than one person is interested in bringing the business before the group for discussion.
 (If there is no second, there is no motion and nothing is recorded in the minutes.)

-- The chairman restates the motion.
+- The chair restates the motion.
 This ensures all members understand what is to be discussed.

 - Discussion is held on the motion.
-During discussion, all members participate fully, but not until they have been recognized by the chairman.
+During discussion, all members participate fully, but not until they have been recognized by the chair.

-- The chairman puts the motion to a vote by stating, “All those in favor say ‘aye.'”
-(Pause for vote) “Those opposed say ‘no.’ (The chairman may restate the motion before taking the vote.)
+- The chair puts the motion to a vote by stating, “All those in favor say ‘aye.'”
+(Pause for vote) “Those opposed say ‘no.’ (The chair may restate the motion before taking the vote.)

-- The chairman announces the result of the vote to assure all members know whether the motion was adopted or defeated.
+- The chair announces the result of the vote to assure all members know whether the motion was adopted or defeated.

 An amendment is a way to change a motion already on the floor before a vote is taken on the motion.
 It may be amended by: